idayatakinwale/ACME-Smartphone-SQL-Task/README.md

 ### Data Source
 ---

-The primary dataset used for this analysis is the "smartphone_cleaned_v2.csv" file, containing detailed information about the features of different phone brands.
+The primary dataset used for this analysis is the "smartphone_dataset.csv" file, containing detailed information about the features of different phone brands.

 ### Tools Used
 ---